 Geoffrey Wahungu, director general of Kenya’s National Environment Management Authority, said, “Everyone is watching Kenya now because of the bold step we took.
 We are not looking back.”

-Rwanda is also working hard on the environmental issue.
+Rwanda is also working hard on environmental issues.
 It aims to be the first plastic-free country and its efforts are being recognized.
 Quartz reported that the UN named capital Kigali the cleanest city on the African continent, “thanks in part to a 2008 ban on non-biodegradable plastic.”